Neighbor Chords are a great way to expand and embellish a single chord that is played for an extended length of time…

-Think of this as embellishment of the prevailing chord that gives a nice lilt to the rhythm.
+Think of the neighbor chord as an embellishment of the prevailing chord that gives a nice lilt to the rhythm.
 By the way, this device almost always works for the big three chords in a major key (I, IV, and V) and sometimes as an embellishment of Secondary Dominants as well.

 - Notice that the back beats in the left hand are “ghosted”, more felt than heard.